 Any changes to essential characteristics (engine, chassis, dimensions, fuel system, weight) require prior RTO approval via Form 22C under CMVR Rule 47A.
 Approval is automatically granted if the RTO does not respond within 7 days.

-Form 22G is a compliance certificate from the workshop/OEM under CMVR Rule 112A, confirming that modifications meet safety, emission, and noise standards.
+Form 22G is a compliance certificate issued by the workshop/OEM under CMVR Rule 112A, confirming that modifications meet the safety, emission, and noise standards.
 Only authorised dealers or state-approved workshops can issue this form.

 File Form 22E within 14 days of the date on Form 22G to update your Registration Certificate.
 Late filing can lead to penalties and vehicle seizure.